nithin-nayak08/OCR-mini-project/README.md

 3. The app shows:
    - All detected text lines (debug section)
    - The extracted line that contains the digit `1` and an estimated confidence score
-   - Raw OCR JSON output, which can be saved as part of the assessment results[2]
+   - Raw OCR JSON output, which can be saved as part of the assessment results

 ### Approach (short)

-- **Preprocessing:** resize small images, convert to grayscale, denoise, apply CLAHE for contrast, then adaptive thresholding to create a clean binary image for OCR.[7][4]
+- **Preprocessing:** resize small images, convert to grayscale, denoise, apply CLAHE for contrast, then adaptive thresholding to create a clean binary image for OCR.
-- **OCR:** run EasyOCR on the preprocessed image to obtain bounding boxes, recognized text, and per‑word confidence scores.[8][3]
+- **OCR:** run EasyOCR on the preprocessed image to obtain bounding boxes, recognized text, and per‑word confidence scores.
 - **Text extraction:** convert words to line groups based on y‑coordinate proximity, sort by x‑position, join into full lines, and select the line whose text contains the pattern `"1"`.